 On the Macquarie personality test, you are presented with numerous statements that you must rate in order of your preference.

 For example: "Are you the type of person who:"

 You have to rate two of these, one as most like you and the other as least like you.

-Once thought that this test cannot be studied for, research has proven without a doubt that studying is the best way to prepare for this test as you can learn to incorporate the key competencies of the company into your responses.
-This test is untimed so you have the chance to really think about your answers when taking the Macquarie personality test.
+It was once thought that personality tests cannot be prepared for, but research has proven without a doubt that studying is the best way to prepare for this test.
+In fact, doing so shows you how to incorporate the key competencies of the company into your responses.
+This test is untimed, so you have the chance to really think about your answers when taking the Macquarie personality test.
 Learn how we can help you here.